Serhiy Marchenko: Personal life

-Marchenko is married and has two children.
+Married to Marina Marchenko.
+The couple has three children: Aurora, Leonid, and Demyan.

-He is interested in triathlon, participated in three starts of Ironman 70.3 or "Half Ironman" (1.9 km of swimming, 90 km of cycling and 21 km of running), two of them – in Turkey and Finland – he finished successfully.
-In Portugal, he was injured during a cycling and therefore could not finish the distance.
+Sergii Marchenko is passionate about triathlon, having participated in three Ironman 70.3 or "Half Ironman" races (1.9 km swimming, 90 km cycling, and 21 km running).
+He successfully finished two of them in Turkey and Finland.
+In Portugal, he got injured during the cycling portion and could not complete the race.